Kerswell History, Family Crest & Coats of Arms

 The Atlantic Ocean to the north and west and the English Channel to the south borders Cornwall, the homeland to the Kerswell family name.
 Even though the usage of surnames was common during the Middle Ages, all English people were known only by a single name in early times.
 The manner in which hereditary surnames arose is interesting.
 Local surnames are derived from where the original bearer lived, was born, or held land.
 The Kerswell family originally lived in the county of Devon, at Kerswell.

 Early Origins of the Kerswell family

-The surname Kerswell was first found in the county of Devon, at Kerswell, where evidence suggests they held a family seat before the Norman Conquest.
+The surname Kerswell was first found in the county of Devon, at Abbot's Kerswell, or King's Kerswell, parishes, in the union of Newton-Abbott, hundred of Haytor.

 Early History of the Kerswell family

 This web page shows only a small excerpt of our Kerswell research.
 Another 100 words (7 lines of text) covering the years 1086, 1212, 1221, 1273, 1598 and 1682 are included under the topic Early Kerswell History in all our PDF Extended History products and printed products wherever possible.

 Kerswell Spelling Variations